 UEFA believes that coaches and coach educators have a vital role in the development of players and the game.
 The UEFA Coaching Convention sets out the legal framework, and the UEFA coaching programme aims to develop coaching and coach education through a variety of projects and events.

 The UEFA Coaching Convention

 In 1997, European football's governing body established the UEFA Convention on the Mutual Recognition of Coaching Qualifications.
-Its objective was to protect the coaching profession and prepare the way for the free movement of qualified coaches within Europe in accordance with European law, while improving coaching standards at all levels.
+Its objective was to protect the coaching profession, improve coaching standards and prepare the way for the free movement of qualified coaches within Europe in accordance with European law.
+The first six associations received UEFA’s endorsement in 1998.

 ©UEFA.com 1998-2017.
 All rights reserved.